 Welcome to the Michigan Rock and Roll Legends Website - a tribute to the artists and songs of Michigan's vinyl era.
 The 2015 vote opened on January 1, 2015, and will close on midnight June 1, 2015.
 Interested parties can vote for 5 different artists for the MRRL Hall of Fame and 10 different recordings to be designated Legendary Michigan Songs.
 Vote for both categories on the sidebar to the left.

 Michigan's online Hall of Fame.
 A total of 78 artists and individuals have been inducted into MRRL during the past ten years.
 Read their biographies along with recommended recordings, books, the best Internet sites, and watch youtube videos for each inductee.
-New inductee biographies will completed later this year.
 Click on "MRRL Hall of Fame" at the top of the page to view the Inductees.

-Visit Michigan Rock and Roll Legends on Facebook featuring Michigan Rock and Roll Trivia, Voting Updates, Videos, and up-to-the minute Rock and Roll News!
+Visit Michigan Rock and Roll Legends on Facebook featuring Michigan Rock and Roll events, Voting Updates, Videos, and up-to-the minute Rock and Roll News!

 Watch videos of the 90 outstanding recordings voted Legendary Michigan Songs.
 "Kick Out The Jams", "Night Moves", "Runaway", "My Girl", "School's Out", "96 Tears", "Respect", "Hanky Panky" and much more!